jkoubs/GitHub-Tutorial/README.md

 # Display entire commit history using the default format
 # For customization see additional options
+# add --oneline flag for a condensed version
 git log

 # Show unstaged changes between your index and working directory